 In 2007, the North Carolina Center for Geographic Information and Analysis (CGIA) compiled a comprehensive spreadsheet for the Department of Environment and Natural Resources that contained all state-, federal-, local-, and private-owned land by county.
-In order to fulfill the requirements of HB 1141 this spreadsheet would need to be updated for FY 2008-09, which CGIA would be able to provide at no cost to the Department of Administration.
+The cost to update the information in this spreadsheet for FY 2008-09 would be approximately \$1,600.
 Further, CGIA staff provided additional information on existing source datasets that track the extent of publicly-owned lands in North Carolina: